camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/create-a-model.md

 ```

-# Example 2: Create a Simple Process with two Parallel Tasks
+# Example 2: Create a Simple Process With Two Parallel Tasks

 Even more complex processes can be created with a few lines of code with the standard BPMN model API.